Webinars, Podcasts, Videos

 GI-MAP Interpretive Guide

 Since the introduction of the GI-MAP, Diagnostic Solutions Laboratory has established itself as the leader in the field of qPCR technology and gastrointestinal evaluation.
 We are pleased to offer a clinical Interpretative Guide that goes beyond reporting results.

 The GI-MAP Interpretative Guide includes detailed information about all tested pathogens, describes the nature and impact of organisms found in the microbiome, and includes specific recommendations related to dysbiosis and intestinal health.

-This guide has been updated to include additional bacterial biomarkers introduced in July 2019.
+This guide has been updated to include changes to the report introduced in August 2022.
 Download or print the Interpretative Guide and use it in office visits, when evaluating test results, and as an overall guide for deciding when therapeutic intervention is needed.

 The GI Microbial Assay Plus (GI-MAP™) uses state-of-the-art qPCR technology to assess a patient’s microbiome from a single stool sample, with particular attention to microbes that cause disease or that disrupt normal microbial balance and contribute to perturbations in the GI microbiota and contribute to illness.